link-foundation/command-stream/README.md

 ### How It Works

 1. **Automatic Signal Forwarding**: When you press CTRL+C, the signal is automatically forwarded to all child processes
+2. **Parent Process Continues**: The parent process doesn't exit - it just forwards the signal and continues running
-2. **Process Groups**: Child processes are spawned in their own process groups for proper signal isolation
+3. **Process Groups**: Child processes are spawned in their own process groups for proper signal isolation
-3. **TTY Mode Support**: When running interactively, CTRL+C is properly detected even in raw TTY mode
+4. **TTY Mode Support**: When running interactively, CTRL+C is properly detected even in raw TTY mode
-4. **Graceful Cleanup**: Resources are properly cleaned up when processes are interrupted
+5. **Graceful Cleanup**: Resources are properly cleaned up when processes are interrupted

 ### Examples